adnane-o/awesome-ginf/README.md

 **The steps are as follows :**

-fork this repo, create a new branch, name it like this : `yourusername-edit` and then create a pull-request.
+Fork this repo, make your changes and then create a pull-request.

 ## Contributors